ciaranodonnell/ciaranodonnell.github.io/_posts/2020-10-11-intro-to-event-sourcing.markdown

 If you use CQRS in microservices, or even just communicate between services as events, you can create an event log the same as you do in event sourcing.
 This can be used for reporting, trend analysis, replaying later as a source of test data, etc.
-However, if that log isnt the source of truth then you arent event **sourced**, and thats probably ok.
+However, if that log isn’t the source of truth then you aren’t event **sourced**, and that’s probably ok.

 ## Summary